Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/learn/large-language-models/batch-size-vs-sequence-length/batch-size-vs-sequence-length-content.md

 For applications requiring deep contextual understanding, such as analyzing long documents or multi-turn dialogues, longer sequence lengths are more valuable, even at the cost of a higher validation loss.

 **In practice**, sequence length is often between 1024 and 4096, with extension training later.

+---

+## Take Your Learning Further

+Understanding these concepts is just the beginning.
+[Learn To Code This Experiment](https://www.skool.com/become-ai-researcher-2669/classroom/ac563ec1?md=8cfa7e9235b34608a5b5f66033b2839b) in our Skool AI research community where you'll get:
+- 📚 Step-by-step tutorials to code these experiments yourself
+- 🤝 A supportive community of aspiring AI researchers
+- 🎯 Guidance on your path from learner to AI researcher
+- 🔬 Hands-on practice with real experiments

+Start your 7-day free trial and accelerate your AI research journey today!